The organizers propose the following panels in order to more thoroughly explore the theme of the conference:

 Business Ethics and CSR

-Patrizia Gazzola is Associated Professor of Management, Business Combination and Business Planning at the Department of Economics, University of Insubria, Varese, Italy.
-She is Member of the Scientific Board of the Research Center on Ethics in Business and Corporate Social Responsibility (CREARES) and a Member of the Research Center: “Communal Economy of cities” of the ‘OM Beketov National University of Urban Economy.
-She is a member of scientific boards and committee for journals and conferences around Europe.
-She is also a member of professional associations such as Accountant Association.
-She conducts research in Strategy, Corporate Social Responsibility, in Sustainability Reports, in Sustainable Development and in Financial Statement, Systems Theory.
+Patrizia Gazzola is an Associated Professor of Management, Business Combination and Business Planning at the Department of Economics, University of Insubria, Varese, Italy.
+She is a Member of the Scientific Board of the Research Center on Ethics in Business and Corporate Social Responsibility (CREARES) and a Member of the Research Center: “Communal Economy of cities” of the ‘OM Beketov National University of Urban Economy.
+She is a member of scientific boards and committees for journals and conferences around Europe.
+She is also a member of professional associations such as the Accountant Association.
+She conducts research in Strategy, Corporate Social Responsibility, Sustainability Reports, Sustainable Development, and in Financial Statement, Systems Theory.

 Globalization Between Revolution and Disaster

 Dr. Silviu Anghel has been trained as a historian of the Greco-Roman World.
 He took his MA at the University of Bucharest and his doctorate at the University of Columbia in New York.
 Besides his work on the Late Roman Empire, he is also working on the history of cartography.
 He was a fellow of the American Academy in Rome, the American School in Athens, as well as of the Center for Eastern Mediterranean Studies in Istanbul.
 He worked also at the Gottingen University, at EDRIS Center.

 Towards Sustainable and Smart Organisations and Communities

 Mauro Romanelli is an Assistant Professor in Organization and Human Resource Management at the University of Naples Parthenope, Department of Management, Economics and Accounting.
 His teaching activities concentrate on human resource management and organizational behavior.
 His main research interests and themes are organizational change, technologies, management, and governance within the public sector, cultural, and healthcare organizations.